genderkit/genderkit/_resources/visibility.md

 You do not have to come out to anyone else, and if you do choose to, you can choose when you want to do it.

+### Pride events

+Attending a pride event can be a huge boost to your confidence and make you feel more confident about coming out.
+The following groups have run or are planning to run trans-specific pride events in the UK:

+{% include organisations tag="Pride events" %}

+Many LGBT+ pride events can be extremely diverse and accepting too.
+Why not try searching for an LGBT+ Pride event in your area?

 ### Finding words to describe yourself

 You're allowed to be whoever you like.
 No-one can tell you who you are.
 Everyone is unique and is not fully described by any word or combination of words.